Push Pop

-Push Pop (manufactured by Topps) is an American brand of fruit-flavored lollipops produced in Taiwan (and other Southeast Asian countries).
-It is a product of the Topps Company Inc. It debuted in 1986 and comes in many flavors.
+Push Pop is an American brand of fruit-flavored lollipops produced in Taiwan (and other Southeast Asian countries).
+It debuted in 1986 and comes in a variety of flavors.

+Products made under the Push Pop name are manufactured by Bazooka Candy Brands (BCB), owner of a portfolio of confectionery brands.
+In October 2023, it was announced that BCB had its purchase completed by Apax Partners.

 Overview

 The product's gimmick is that the lollipop takes the form of a long cylinder that retracts into a capped plastic tube, and must be "pushed" out for consumption.
 Push Pop varieties include Original, spring-loaded Jumbo, Triple Power, Flip-N-Dip, push pop sliderz, and Push Pump Spray.

 In 2020, the Push Pop Gummy Roll was added to the line of Push Pop candies.
 The gummy roll comes in a tape-like dispenser that allows the consumer to pull out a strand of the roll and tear it off to get their desired piece of sanded gummy candy.
 This new Push pop candy comes in 4 different flavors: Strawberry, Watermelon, Blue Raspberry, and Berry Blast.
 Creating gummy candy was a bit of a departure for Push Pop, as the brand focuses on creating a fun experience for eating lollipops.
 The Push Pop Gummy Roll was first announced in May 2019 at the Sweets & Snacks Expo in Chicago.

 It has proven to be a popular product with kids, winning the Candy Industry Kid’s Choice award for Best Novelty candy.